 Submit your ticket & get it taken care of now!

 You can take care of your ticket in minutes.

 Mr. Speeding Ticket's Guide to Connecticut DMV Points

 The Department of Motor Vehicles (DMV) in Connecticut uses a point system to keep track of the driving history of each Connecticut driver and even out-of-state drivers.

 All points will remain on your license for two years.
 If you have seven or more points against your license in a three year period, you will have to take a driver retraining course.
-If you accumulate 10 points against your license within two years, the DMV can suspend your license for at least 30 days.
+If you accumulate 10 points against your license within two years, the DMV will suspend your license for 30 days.